galeone/galeone.github.io/_posts/2019-04-02-dissecting-tf-function-part-2.md

         ):
 ```

 We can see that `ag__.utils.control_dependency_on_returns` creates a `tf.control_dependency` context manager when the function created by `converted_call` returns.
-This allow preserving the execution order in graph mode, forcing the execution of the nodes to be sequential.
+This allows preserving the execution order in graph mode, forcing the execution of the nodes to be sequential.

 The [`converted_call`](https://github.com/tensorflow/tensorflow/blob/56c8527fa73f694b76963dbb28a9d011d233086f/tensorflow/python/autograph/impl/api.py#L206) function compiles a function call.
 This function has all the information required to convert and execute a function call (`print` in this case) as we can see analyzing its signature.
 That is `(f, owner, options, args, kwargs)` where: